Services Offered at the Law Library

 Please follow these procedures:

-• Contact the Law Library prior to your visit to inquire about notarization procedures and notary availability via 240-777-9120 or mocolawlibrary@mdcourts.gov.
+• Contact the Law Library prior to your visit to inquire about notarization procedures and notary availability via 240-777-9120 or [email protected].
 We recommend calling ahead on the day you plan to visit the notary.

 • Please note that a Montgomery County notary may not always be available.
 (You may want to see a Montgomery County notary if you are planning to go through the Apostille process with your document.)
 We also have Prince George’s County and Frederick County notaries that may be available for documents that don’t need to go through the Apostille process.

 • Bring your current, government-issued photo identification that states the exact name that you will be signing with.
 By law, your ID must include your picture and signature.
 Foreign government IDs are accepted.
 Photocopies or digital copies of ID are not accepted for identification purposes.
+If you don’t have an ID, you may also bring a credible witness who can attest to your identity.
+This credible witness must be an adult and have a photo ID that meets this criterion.

 • Do not sign your document(s) prior to seeing a notary.